s0ph1e/node-unisender/README.md

 ### Note
-For all methods except `importContacts` you have to pass parameters as described in documentation.
+For all methods except `importContacts` you have to pass parameters as described in [UniSender API Documentation](http://www.unisender.com/ru/help/api/).

-To call `importContacts` specify parameters `field_names` and `data` in another way:
+To call `importContacts` specify properties `field_names` and `data` in another way:
 ```javascript
 uniSender.importContacts({
 	field_names: ['email', 'email_list_ids'],